 NOW THAT YOU HAVE FOUND THE RIGHT HOME, WHAT DO YOU DO NEXT?

 At the time the offer is made, a “good faith” (earnest money) deposit is customary (typically 3% of the purchase price).
-Prior to accepting your offer, most sellers will also require a preapproval letter and evidence of your down payment.
+Before accepting your offer, most sellers will also require a preapproval letter and evidence of your down payment.
 Once the offer is accepted, your earnest money will be deposited into a trust account held by the escrow company.

-This content is copyrighted and may be used only with a direct link to this real estate website.
+Copyrighted content.
+Use only with a direct link to this real estate website.